 It’s safe to say you’ve probably opened at least one wine bottle in your life.
 Whether you’re comfortable with it (or do it often) is another story.
 With the help of two of our favorite wine experts, we’ve put together a guide to navigating the process with the right tool for your needs and preferences.
 Linda Trotta, winemaker at Jamieson Ranch Vineyards, breaks down the market’s main offerings in approachable terms: “Openers fall into a few categories: levered, hinged [waiter’s friend], rabbit-eared, electronic, and then the very pretty but highly frustrating old fashioned cork pullers shaped like a ‘T,’” she shares.
 Then, there are specialty tools like the Ah-So, designed for older corks, but this shouldn’t necessarily be the only wine opener you have on hand, Trotta notes.

-Like Trotta, D.C.-based blogger and wine pro Alicia Chew is partial to the classic waiter’s friend-style, the simple yet effective traditional design that you’ll see used at most bars and restaurants.
+Like Trotta, D.C.-based blogger and wine pro Alicia Chew is partial to the classic waiter’s friend-style, the simple, yet effective traditional design that you’ll see used at most bars and restaurants.
 “They're pretty simple and inexpensive, and one of the most convenient options on the market.”
-Here, we’ll break down why you should have at least one waiter’s friend in your arsenal and explore other options for every scenario.
+Here, we’ll break down why you should have at least one waiter’s friend in your arsenal and explore other options for the best wine openers for every scenario.

 Easy to use and hold